fic2/runner/_site/README.md

 You can also deploy it to different Cloud providers easily using [Docker Machine](https://docs.docker.com/machine/).

-### Run enablers from the command line
+### Running a SE from the command line

 We assume you have installed Docker on a Linux machine, or using boot2docker on a Windows or Mac.

-Find your enabler on the public [FIC2Lab DockerHub repository](https://registry.hub.docker.com/repos/fic2/).
+Find your SE on the public FI-CONTENT 2 repository [FIC2Lab DockerHub repository](https://registry.hub.docker.com/repos/fic2/).

 Then follow the instructions there.
-For instance, here are the instructions to run the Social Network Enabler:
+For instance, here are the instructions to run the Social Network SE:

 ![](https://github.com/fic2/runner/raw/master/images/image04.png)